 Faulty Key/Lock Ignition Assembly on the Column

 The steering wheel locking mechanism is located on the steering column and functions very similar to a regular door lock assembly.
 It consists of a plate located on the bottom of the assembly that the key mechanism inserts/slides into.
-There is a spring located directly underneath the plate that engages while the engine is switched off and in park.
-It is separate to the steering clock spring.
+There is a spring located directly underneath the plate that engages while the engine is switched off and in park mode.
+It is separate from the steering clock spring.

 Locking Steering discontinued

-All Jeeps built prior to 2009 has the manual locking steering mechanism.
+All Jeeps built prior to 2009 have a manual locking steering mechanism.
 The Pre-09 User manual says the following: